 What is a cashless society?

-Living in a cashless society would mean that cash as we know it wouldn’t exist.
-No more walking around with a wallet full of paper bills or collecting loose change for a rainy day.
+Living in a “cashless society” would mean cash as we know it wouldn’t exist.
+There would be no more walking around with a wallet full of paper bills or collecting loose change for a rainy day.

-Instead of relying on cash to make purchases or pay bills, a cashless society would use other payment methods, like:
+Instead of relying on cash to make purchases or pay bills, people in a cashless society would use other payment methods, including:

 - Debit cards linked to a bank account